Dileeban1108/MOTOR-SPARE-PARTS-FULL-STACK-WEBSITE-created-using-HTML-CSS-and-JAVASCRIPT_Individual_Project/README.md

    ```

 3. Set up the database:
-   - Create a new MySQL database and import the `database.sql` file to set up the required tables.
+   - Create a new MySQL database and import the `data.sql` file to set up the required tables.

 4. Configure the application:
    - Rename `config.example.php` to `config.php`.